 3.4.12 Apply more hydraulic pressure.
 The HTC halves will separate causing the outer sleeve of the tool to move towards the second scribe line on the rod.
 When the outer sleeve is aligned with the second scribe line as shown in figure 6b, stop the hydraulic pump while holding pressure.
 This is the final position of the clamp.
 Hold hydraulic pressure here for the next step.

 Note: The Gap Tool is supplied so that proper gap on the HTC can be set through the hub flange.
 In the event that the gap tool is unavailable, the actual gap can be measured with gage pins or a caliper.
 Measure the Gap for the "First Grip Position" in step 3.4.7 above.
-Add 0.231 inches to that measurement to calculate the Total Required Gap.
+Add 0.249 inches to that measurement to calculate the Total Required Gap for the compressor-end, or 0.221 inches to the measurement to calculate the Total Required Gap for the drive-end.
 Apply hydraulic pressure while monitoring the gap until the measurement is equal to the Total Required Gap.